wp-plugins/video-list-manager/readme.txt

 = 1.3 =
 * Support Dailymotion Video

+= 1.4 =
+* fix bug pagination
+* allow to sort results by many ways
+* add created date, modified date

 == Upgrade Notice ==

 = 1.0 =
 * No notice

 = 1.1 =
-* If the plugin don't auto insert video type "Vimeo", you should insert manually a Vimeo type in table "wp_tnt_videos_type"
+* About database: If the plugin don't auto insert video type "Vimeo", you should insert manually a Vimeo type in table "wp_tnt_videos_type"

 = 1.2 =
+* No notice

+= 1.3 =
+* No notice

+= 1.4 =
 * No notice

 == Arbitrary section ==